aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 This means you don't have to start over — just continue reviewing the changed parts.

+Newly added Java/Kotlin source files can be automatically split into multiple DiffBlocks by method, constructor, and inner class — each method becomes an independent review unit.
+Enable this in Settings.

+When the local review branch has new commits, the plugin can auto-refresh the session without requiring a manual button click.
+Enable this in Settings as well.

 ### Comment System

 Add text comments to code in the Diff view to record issues and improvement suggestions.

 **Comment numbering**: Each comment is automatically assigned a unique sequential number (e.g., C1, C2, C3) within a session.
 Comment numbers are displayed in the Comment List, gutter icon tooltips, and exported reports for easy reference and communication.
+Tree view nodes now show the comment number directly instead of the name.

 **Comment priority**: Each comment can be assigned a priority level, helping developers distinguish must-fix critical issues from optional suggestions.
+Priority icons are shown in both the comment list and code gutter for quick visual identification of comment severity.

 | Icon | Priority | Meaning |
 |:----:|----------|---------|